 In general, the BPH program expects that students will receive a grade of B or better in core and required classes to reflect their command of these topics.
 If students do not receive a B or better, they may be required to take additional courses to make up this deficiency.
 The Graduate School of Arts and Sciences (GSAS) states that the minimum standard for satisfactory work in the Graduate School is a B average in each academic year.
 The grade of C or Incomplete is offset by a grade of A, and a D by two As.
 Pluses and minuses are ignored for this calculation.

-Students must take six required courses, at least three additional core courses from a selected list (or a pre-approved equivalent), and at least three critical reading courses from a selected list (or a pre-approved equivalent).
+Students must take the required courses outlined by the program.
 Each student designs an individualized, flexible curriculum plan with advice from the BPH Faculty Director and their advisor that meets their areas of specific scientific interest.

 The particular courses a student is required to take may vary based upon the student's academic background, needs, and interests.
-In addition to the core curriculum, some students are required to take additional courses to ensure a broad background in basic science and/or to correct any deficiencies in their grades.
-For more information, students should review the BPH Requirements page on the BPH website.
+In addition to the core curriculum, some students are required to take other courses to ensure a broad background in basic science and/or to correct any deficiencies in their grades.
+For more information, students should review the BPH Requirements page on the program's website.

 Waiver of Course Requirements

 For some students who have successfully completed graduate-level coursework, BPH course requirements may be waived if graduate-level competency is demonstrated to the Faculty Director before the end of the first semester of year one.
 Students may request a Course Waiver Form from the BPH Program Office.
 A signed copy will be kept in the student’s file as documentation of the director’s authorization to grant an exemption to a student from further coursework in these areas.